RPaulat/expDBS/README.md

 If you use data or code from this repository, please cite the associated publication:

 > *Wireless lightweight implantable pulse generators enable chronic dual‑target deep brain stimulation in rodent disease models*
+> [add full citation after publication, e.g. Sci.
+Rep. YYYY; DOI: ...]

+---

+## Acknowledgements

+We thank our institutions and funding agencies for support.
+Facilities and expertise from [Core Facility, Collaborators, etc.] are also gratefully acknowledged.